 Funny Short Stories About Santa

-Here’s a few of our favorite books about Santa Clause and everything he represents to children.
+Here are a few of our favorite books about Santa Clause and everything he represents to children.
 Although Santa never did visit my house (we are an immigrant family and my parents had no idea) my sisters and I always enjoyed the magic of Santa.
-I think my most favorite thing about this season is that feeling that there is whimsy in the air and almost anything can happen.

 How Santa Got His Job by Stephen Krensky

-This is such a sweet and funny book that your kids will love!
 It follows Santa’s journey from when he was just a young lad looking for work.
-We follow him through all the careers he tries out and learn just how he became Santa.
-Perfect for Christmas but also to talk about different kinds of jobs that people have.
+We follow him through all the careers he tries out and we learn just how he landed his dream job – as Santa Clause!

 How to Catch Santa by Jean Reagan

-This hilarious book is written instructional style for kids with very tip, trick and hack to catch Santa in the act on Christmas eve.
-It’s perfect for read alouds and super fun and imaginative for classroom use as well as for bedtime stories at home.
-It reminded me of our Christmas traditions, one of them being catching a glimpse of the oh so elusive man in red by leaving a tray of flour by the fireplace to get the perfect boot print.
+It reminded me of our Christmas traditions, one of them is catching a glimpse of the oh so elusive man in red by leaving a tray of flour by the fireplace to get the perfect boot print.

 A World of Cookies for Santa by M.E Furman